Code-Institute-Submissions/ConorDavison-go-lanza/README.md

 * All navigations links tested across all pages, no issues.
 * Text fields in contact form all working correctly.
 * Site fully responsive to all breakpoints.
+## Google Lighthouse
+* Google Lighthouse report generated a SEO of 91 and accessability of 90.
+Unfortunately performace was marked at 76 due to imagery used and loading times of some pages.
+Best preactices given a grade of 89.
 ## Functionality Testing
 - I used Chrome developer tools throughout the creation and devlopemnt of this site.
 ## Combatability Testing